kktuax/PHPStrap/README.md

 }
 ```

-Issuea a composer install o composer update if you already have composer installed for your project.
+Issue a composer install o composer update if you already have composer installed for your project.

 Include de composer autoload directive: